 Interest rates have remained at historically low levels for the past several years.
-Interest rates for the Euro Over Night Index Average have fluctuated throughout the last few years, from an average of 0.09% at year-end 2013 to negative 0.1% at year-end 2015.
-The ECB benchmark interest rate has been falling since 2013.
-In May 2013, the ECB lowered its benchmark interest rate to a historic low of 0.50% followed by a further reduction to 0.25% in November 2013.
+Interest rates for the Euro Over Night Index Average have fluctuated throughout the last few years, from an average of 0.1% at year-end 2014 to negative 0.3% at year-end 2016.
 In June 2014, the ECB cut its rate to 0.15%, and made a further reduction in September 2014 to 0.05% and introduced new stimulus measures.
-The unprecedented interest rate reduction by the ECB in June 2014 to a negative deposit rate, placed strong downward pressure on margins in BNG Bank's short-term portfolio.
-In March 2016, the ECB decreased the rate to 0.0%.
+The unprecedented interest rate reduction by the ECB in June 2014 placed strong downward pressure on margins in BNG Bank's short-term portfolio.
+In March 2016, the ECB decreased the rate to a record low of 0.0%.

-Fluctuations in short-term and medium- to long-term interest rates impact BNG Bank's interest result differently based upon the repricing profile of its interest-earning assets and interest-bearing liabilities, which is set forth in Risk Section - Liquidity and funding risk - Maturity analysis of financial assets and liabilities on the basis of the remaining contractual period to the 2015 Financial Statements incorporated by reference herein.
+Fluctuations in short-term and medium- to long-term interest rates impact BNG Bank's interest result differently based upon the repricing profile of its interest-earning assets and interest-bearing liabilities, which is set forth in Risk Section - Liquidity and funding risk - Maturity analysis of financial assets and liabilities on the basis of the remaining contractual period to the 2016 Financial Statements incorporated by reference herein.
 BNG Bank's repricing profile depends upon the pricing terms applicable to its products (including base interest rates and yield curves), the mix of funding and lending instruments in BNG Bank's portfolio and the extent of BNG Bank's use of interest rate-related derivative contracts.
-As a general matter, the very low interest rates do not affect BNG Bank's interest rate margins significantly, as BNG Bank relies mainly on funding from the capital markets rather than from deposits and current accounts, and BNG Bank's borrowing and lending margins are more closely matched.
-BNG Bank also uses a variety of derivative products to minimise the risks related to interest rate fluctuations.
-In 2015, result on financial transactions was a net gain of €16 million in 2015, compared to a net loss of €187 million in 2014, attributable largely to the ECB's public sector purchase programme.
-In 2014, the result of financial transactions was negative because of unrealised market value adjustments as a result of changes in credit and liquidity spreads on interest-bearing securities and interest rate derivatives without daily exchange of collateral of negative €163 million compared to 2013, partly in response to the results of the balance sheet test by the ECB.
+As a general matter, the very low interest rates do not affect BNG Bank's interest rate margins as significantly as certain other financial institutions, as BNG Bank relies mainly on funding from the capital markets rather than from deposits and current accounts, and BNG Bank's borrowing and lending margins are more closely matched.
+BNG Bank also uses a variety of derivative products to minimise the risks related to fluctuations in interest rates and foreign exchange rates due to cross-currency basis spreads (see below).
+In 2016, results on financial transactions was a net gain of €18 million in 2016, compared to a net gain of €16 million in 2015.
+The net gain of €118 million mainly resulted from the reduced credit and liquidity risk spreads of interest-bearing securities recorded under financial assets at fair value through the income statement, realised sales and buyout results and result from hedge accounting.
+This was partially offset by the rise in counterparty credit risk for derivatives and other market value changes.
+Result on financial transactions was a net gain of €16 million in 2015, compared to a net loss of €187 million in 2014.
+The net gain of €16 million mainly reflected volatility in the financial markets, caused in part by the ECB's public sector purchase programme.
+See "Risk Factors - BNG Bank may be unable to manage its risks successfully through derivatives".